centrica-engineering/nucleus-docs/docs/community/contribute-to-nucleus.md

 ![Proposal flowchart](https://user-images.githubusercontent.com/7914977/174999247-aa2e7367-f0c8-43bb-8945-226e5cfe9561.png "Proposal flowchart")

-### First step: creating a proposal
+### First step: creating a Proposal

-If what you have in mind is not currently offered by Nucleus, it's reusable by multiple teams or user journeys, it's solving a problem that can't be solved currently, then you have proposal material!
+If what you have in mind is not currently offered by Nucleus, it's reusable by multiple teams or user journeys, it's solving a problem that can't be solved currently, then you have Proposal material!

-Before raising your proposal, it's worth checking [on the proposal board](https://github.com/ConnectedHomes/nucleus/projects/6) that there isn't someone already trying to contribute a similar idea.
+Before raising your Proposal, it's worth checking [on the Proposal board](https://github.com/ConnectedHomes/nucleus/projects/6) that there isn't someone already trying to contribute a similar idea.

-If nothing similar has been raised, then go ahead and [create your proposal](https://github.com/ConnectedHomes/nucleus/issues/new?assignees=&labels=RFC,+draft&template=b--proposal.md&title=[RFC]+Title+of+the+proposal).
+If nothing similar has been raised, then go ahead and [create your Proposal](https://github.com/ConnectedHomes/nucleus/issues/new?assignees=&labels=RFC,+draft&template=b--proposal.md&title=[RFC]+Title+of+the+Proposal).

 Make sure you give as many details as possible and answer the questions on the ticket template.
 These will help us understand what you're proposing and make sure it checks all the boxes to go forward.